nicole-gathany/eva_game/README.md

 I am writing these steps before I start the app so that I can plan what I want to do.

 [] Create balls
-[] Most of the balls should be in the left upper corner of the page [] Make the balls a random color from a selection of 5 colors [] Create animation that propels one ball from the right lower corner of the page to the group of balls [] Make the group of balls disappear if the color of the ball that is propelled hits the group of balls of the same color.
+[] Most of the balls should be at the top of the page [] Make the balls 2-3 random colors from a selection of 5 colors, but clustered around balls of the same color.
+[] Create animation that propels one ball from the right bottom of the page to the group of balls.
+[] Make the group of balls disappear if the color of the ball that is propelled hits the group of balls of the same color.
 [] Maybe the user ball can be moved based on where the mouse is and then be propelled that way?